goncharik/dropbox-media-viewer/README.md

 # MediaViewer

-This repo contains the full source code for MediaView, an iOS app that uses raw DropBox API to login an view media files from shared app folder.
+This repo contains the full source code for MediaView, an iOS app that uses raw DropBox API to login and view media files from shared app folder.

 ---